paulo-aunor/bookbot/README.md

 # bookbot
-A Python bookbot to retrieve information about books!
+My Python bookbot to retrieve information about books!